 Stand-up jigs have the added advantage of doing a great job of hooking walleye in the upper jaw.
 This feature helps to ensure hooked fish are landed, and also makes it easy to live-release walleye unharmed.
 A number of trusted manufacturers produce stand-up jigs designed for walleye fishing.
 Some of the most popular brands include Bait Rigs Tackle, Northland Tackle and Fin-Tech Fishing Tackle.

 Using a jig and tipping with a minnow is almost a guarantee that walleye anglers across Algoma Country will be successful.
 Most anglers bait their jig by hooking the minnow through both lips, or by placing the hook point in the minnow’s mouth and protruding out the back of the minnow’s head.

-This standard way of baiting a jig works great, but unfortunately the hook point is positioned in such a way it’s pretty easy for a walleye to slurp up the minnow and not get a hook in the mouth!
+This standard way of baiting a jig works great, but unfortunately, the hook point is positioned in such a way it’s pretty easy for a walleye to slurp up the minnow and not get a hook in the mouth!
 A better alternative is to use a jig with a long shank hook.
-My personal favorite is the Bait Rigs Odd’ball Jig; place the hook point into the minnow’s mouth and then out though the gill cover.
+My personal favourite is the Bait Rigs Odd’ball Jig; place the hook point into the minnow’s mouth and then out through the gill cover.
 Slide the minnow up the hook shank of the jig and twist the minnow so the hook point can be run up the vent and out the back of the minnow.

 Hooked in this fashion a walleye is going to have a very difficult time getting the minnow off the hook, without getting the point of the hook in its mouth.
 This method of baiting a jig works great for vertical jigging, drifting fishing, dragging jigs, and also for casting jigs to shoreline cover.